Skip to main content

 Germany is not only the world’s second-largest contributor to the UN.
 It is also the home of many UN institutions and contributes to UN peacekeeping missions.
 Germany’s commitment to the United Nations is a pillar of German foreign policy.
 Ever since the two Germanies first joined the UN in September 1973, the Federal Republic of Germany has taken on more and more responsibility every year.

-50 years of Germany in the United Nations
+Germany in the United Nations

 Second-largest contributor to the UN system as a whole